leomozzer/policy-as-code/README.md

 It was created modules to handle the deployment over subscriptions and management groups.

-A github action was also implemented to perform the CI/CD of the deployment
+A github action was also implemented to perform the CI/CD of the deployment.

 ## Modules